jabenninghoff/quantrr/README.md

 4. Launch R and set the working directory to the “standalone” directory.
 5. Run `source("setup.R")` to install the required R packages.
-6. Run `source("preview.R")` to build and display the example analysis.
+6. Run `source("preview.R")` to build and display the sample analysis reports.

 ## Installation